Module atsamd_hal::clock::v2

 Finally, we will walk through the creation of a simple clock tree to illustrate some of the remaining concepts inherent to this module.

-Starting from the previous snippet, we have the Buses
+Starting from the previous snippet, we have the Buses, Clocks and

 this.